PhilipsonChristopher/CarbonPotential/README.md

 # Carbon Potential
 ## We estimate the carbon potential of all Biomes and their Ecoregions using published global datasets
 ### This is a collaborative project.
-Please contact me if you wish to contribute
+Please contact me if you wish to contribute.
+### Joel Fiddes and Christopher Philipson
 The aim is to estimate both the soil and plant **carbon potential** for all global terrestrial **Biomes** and **Ecoregions.**

 ## Example Biomes